-Tasaddat is an established, busy and well respected practitioner who is highly sought after with an excellent success rate and 20 years’ extensive experience in Public Law, judicial review, human rights and immigration.
+Tasaddat Hussain is an established, busy and well respected practitioner who is highly sought after with an excellent success rate and 20 years’ extensive experience in Public law, judicial review, human rights and immigration.

 Tasaddat has become renowned for his expertise and breadth of understanding and will always approach each case with commitment and enthusiasm.
 He is prepared to consider conducting pro-bono work on a case by case basis.
 He regularly conducts applications for non profit organisations such as Bail for Immigration Detainees (BID) and Manuel Bravo, as well as other charitable organisations.